 The AR system may affect some students’

-self-esteem.
+.
 Kids can become acutely aware of what “level” they’re reading at compared with others.
 A school may color-code books by level.
 Or organize them by level in certain areas of the library.
 Struggling readers may be embarrassed by the books they’re reading.

 AR recommends that teachers not use reading prizes.
 But some teachers still do.
 They might publicly give out prizes to individual kids who reach their point goals.
 Or they may offer something like a pizza party if everyone in the class earns a certain number of points.
 That can encourage unfair competition among students.
 And it can make struggling readers feel even more pressure to fill their quota.

 .
 That may make it even more difficult for struggling readers to find pleasure in reading.

 If your child struggles with Accelerated Reader